Traffic light coalition

 Traffic lights in Kassel.
 The three colours of the traffic lights are the colours of the parties in a "traffic light coalition".

 In German politics, a traffic light coalition (Ampelkoalition) is a coalition government of the Social Democratic Party (SPD), the Free Democratic Party (FDP) and Alliance 90/The Greens.
 It is named after the parties' traditional colours, respectively red, yellow, and green, matching the colour sequence of a traffic light (Ampel).
-So far, the only instance of a traffic light coalition on a federal level in Germany has been in Olaf Scholz' cabinet between 2021 and its collapse over disagreements in November 2024.
+So far, the only instance of a traffic light coalition on a federal level in Germany has been in Olaf Scholz's cabinet between 2021 and its collapse over disagreements in November 2024.

 The term is also used for similar coalitions between social democrats, liberals and greens in other countries, which are frequently associated with the colours red, yellow, and green, respectively.

 History

 At a state level, early traffic light coalitions occurred in Brandenburg between 1990 and 1994 and in Bremen between 1991 and 1995.
 Negotiations to form such a coalition following the 2001 Berlin state election were not successful; likewise, preliminary talks after the 2010 North Rhine-Westphalia state election led to no result.
 A traffic light coalition was formed in Rhineland-Palatinate following the 2016 Rhineland-Palatinate state election.
 The 2021 Rhineland-Palatinate state election marked the first time in German history that an outgoing traffic light coalition was replaced by a renewed traffic light coalition in a state election.